 Is baking a horizontal loaf of bread important to you?
 Then you will want to make sure the bread machine you purchase bakes a horizontal loaf!

-Some people don’t realize that bread machines make loaves of bread in all shapes and sizes.
-They assume that a bread maker will bake a traditional loaf like the ones you get at the supermarket.
+Some people don’t realize this but bread machines make loaves of bread in all shapes and sizes.
+Many assume that a bread maker will bake a traditional loaf like the ones you get at the supermarket.
 But in reality, bread size can be anywhere from 1 to 3 pounds and shapes can be anything from horizontal to vertical.

 Why?
 It all comes down to space.
 Bread machines that make horizontal loaves take space, so some manufacturers change the shape – often vertically – to better suit small kitchen spaces.
 It’s the same reason why densely populated cities have mainly high rises.

 How do you pick a bread machine that makes a horizontal loaf?
 It’s hard to tell from the exterior, because the baking pan that is inside is the thing that makes the loaf horizontal.
 To help you choose one, we put together a list of the best horizontal bread machines based on our reviews and the ratings of other customers.

 1) Zojirushi BB-PDC20 – Our Top Pick

 The Zojirushi BB-PDC20 bakes a delicious traditional loaf of bread and more.
 It has dual kneading blades which is ideal for thorough kneading.
 There are plenty of pre-programmed settings including one for gluten-free bread.
 You don’t have to wait for your ingredients to come to the correct temperature since the machine is smart enough to do that for you.
 Just insert the ingredients and push the buttons.
 The machine performs well no matter what you are making and feels like a high-end machine.